d-smith/cfs3/view-blue-green/README.md

 ```

+Use ../scripts/liststacks.sh to determine when the stack has successfully been created.

 Source code bucket is now ready for artifacts.
 This is used when creating the distro stack.
 It is also used to track the "active" folder in the active distro:

 ```console